obriencw/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-For this analysis, we utilized RStudio to perform retrospective analysis of historical data, analytical verification and validation of current automotive specifications and study design of future product testing for a new protype vehicle called MechaCar.
+For this analysis, we utilized RStudio to perform retrospective analysis of historical data, analytical verification and validation of current automotive specifications and study design of future product testing for a new prototype vehicle called MechaCar.
 In this analysis, we chose to focus on the following areas:
 - Identify which variables in the dataset predict the the mpg of MechaCar prototypes
 - Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
 - Determine if the manufacturing lots are statistically different from the mean population.